entiros/starlify-connector-template/README.md

 # Starlify connector

 ## Description
 This is a template project for building your own custom Starlify connector.
-The connector can then be used with Starlify to automatically import systems, services and references from your chosen data source directly into a Starlify network.

-## Dependencies
+A Starlify Connector is a Spring Boot server application that exposes HTTP endpoints that can be used to trigger data synchronization between Starlify (www.starlify.com) and external data sources.
+It starts an import job when an HTTP endpoint is called with an API key and a network ID, whereupon it imports systems, services and references from an external data source which exposes this data via the implementation of the StarlifyConnectorPlugin interface.

-TODO
+It requires Java 21.

 ## Usage
 To start using a custom connector in Starlify you will have to follow these steps: